Piwimau/TriSpell/README.md

 | Medium         | 2                     |
 | High           | 1                     |

-Feel free to experiment with this and customize it to your liking. 😉
+Feel free to experiment and customize it to your preference. 😉

 ## Dependencies And Usage